This post may contain affiliate links. Please read my disclosure policy.

-- 2 teaspoons white balsamic vinegar or fresh lemon juice
+- 2 teaspoons (10 ml) white wine vinegar, or fresh lemon juice

 - Heat oven to 425 degrees.

-- Toss 2 pints of the tomatoes in a shallow baking dish with the garlic and olive oil; season with salt to taste.
+- Toss half the tomatoes in a shallow baking dish with the garlic and olive oil.
+Season with salt and pepper to taste.

 - Roast tomatoes until they become shriveled and softened, 20 – 25 minutes.
 Cool to room temperature.

 - Transfer the tomatoes along with all the juices in the baking dish to a serving bowl.